-6.0 WASTE MANAGEMENT:
+6.0 Waste management:

-During mining operation, an approx. 15795 MT/Annum of low- grade mineral like silt/clay are likely to be generated as mine waste.
+During mining operation, low- grade mineral like silt/clay as mine waste are likely to be generated.
 Since the mining lease area is forming part of river bed, so there is no possibility of presence of any top soil.
-The extracted minor minerals will be utilized in the existing stone crusher unit to manufacture grit and mineral sand and will be partly utilized for maintenance of road works & plantation.
+The extracted minor minerals will be utilized in the existing stone crusher unit to manufacture grit and mineral sand.